supercontainers/containers-wg/_ideas/digest-input_B4.md

 ## How do these ideas break down into...

 ### Already existing OCI specs?
+This suggestion would be relevant to any interactions with [digests](https://github.com/opencontainers/go-digest).

 ### A new project (CNCF or OCI)